-Given the current organization of the Company, our board of directors has not appointed a vice chairman.
+The DCGC recommends that a vice chairman should deputize for the chairman when the occasion arises.
+Given the current organization of the Company, our board of directors has not appointed a vice chairman (as required by 2.3.7).
 Our board of directors is of the opinion that the tasks and duties of the chairman will sufficiently be done by the other non-executive directors.
+If the Company continues to grow, additional positions within the Board, such as a vice-chairman, may be considered.